codepath/android_guides/Constructing-View-Layouts.md

 ## RelativeLayout

 In a relative layout every element arranges itself relative to other elements or a parent element.
+RelativeLayout positions views based on a number of directional attributes:

+* Position based on siblings: layout_above, layout_below, layout_toLeftOf, layout_toRightOf
+* Position based on parent: layout_alignParentTop, layout_alignParentBottom, layout_alignParentLeft, layout_alignParentRight
+* Alignment based on siblings: layout_alignTop, layout_alignBottom, layout_alignLeft, layout_alignRight

 An example of a RelativeLayout: